Vasyl-Bodnar/ilish/README.md

 - Vectors and Strings can be defined with #() and "" respectively.
 - String operations are UTF-8 aware and are O(n) for it.
 However, pure ascii strings are tagged as such and will still be O(1).
 - Objects and immediates are tagged for quick runtime checks and some optimizations are done to avoid them to begin with.
 Though, not all operations are safe, you can add two vector pointers for example.
-- Lambdas support lexical scoping, tail-call optimizations, and boxing
+- Lambdas support lexical scoping, tail-call optimizations, and free var boxing